2022–23 Arkansas Razorbacks men's basketball team: 2022 Recruiting Class

 With his third signing class, Eric Musselman signed the nation's second-ranked class (just behind Duke), with three 5* signees and three 4* signees.
 Guard Nick Smith finished ranked in the overall Top 5 of every major rankings service, and ended up ranked as the #1 overall recruit in the nation by 247Sports when their final rankings were released in May 2022.

 2023 Recruiting Class

-Arkansas currently has two verbal commitments for the 2023 class, which can sign in the early signing period in November of 2022.
+Arkansas currently has two verbal commitments for the 2023 class, which can sign in the early signing period in November 2022.